Determination of contaminants in integrative sampling techniques, sediment and water samples

 Marine Bioanalytical Chemistry

 Sources, transport pathways and sinks of inorganic contaminants as well as their interactions with catchments, estuarine and coastal zones are determined to contribute to the overall assessment of the environmental status of the North Sea and to identify potential consequences related to ongoing anthrophogenic utilisation of the coastal zones.
-Therefore state of the art sampling techniques and analytical tools are utilized and continuously further developed to allow the accurate determination of the targeted contaminants in different environmental compartments such as sediments, water and biota.
+For this, state of the art sampling techniques and analytical tools are utilized and continuously further developed to allow the accurate determination of contaminants in different environmental compartments such as sediments, water and biota.